JackDougherty/jack-site/_posts/2023-10-02-professor-by-first-name.md

 ---
-title: 'When Your Professor Welcomes You to Address Them by Their First Name'
+title: 'My Response to Miss Manners on Professors and First Names'
 date: 2023-10-02
 permalink: /2023/10/02/professor-by-first-name/
 categories: